kiwilad-nz/freenas-plugin-Organizr/README.md

 ```
 Await the creation of the Jail.

+The config file for Organizr will need the below amended within the Jail:
-Create or replace /usr/local/etc/nginx/nginx.conf conf with the following.
+SSH into the Jail and Create/replace /usr/local/etc/nginx/nginx.conf with the following.
-This is the default with comments removed and the bare minimum changes required to run Organizr.
+This is the default settings with comments removed and the bare minimum changes required to run Organizr.

 ```
 mv /usr/local/etc/nginx/nginx.conf /usr/local/etc/nginx/nginx.conf.backup